Dr. Haroro J. Ingram

 On militant Islamist propaganda targeting English-speaking audiences

-- "An analysis of the Taliban in Khurasan’s Azan”, Studies in Conflict & Terrorism, Volume 38, Issue 7, 2015.
+- "An analysis of the Taliban in Khurasan’s Azan," Studies in Conflict & Terrorism 38 (7), March 2015.

 On CT-CVE strategic communications

-- “A ‘linkage-based’ approach to combating militant Islamist propaganda: A two-tiered framework for practitioners”, International Centre for Counter-Terrorism Policy Brief, November 2016.
+- "The strategic logic of the ‘linkage-based’ approach to combating militant Islamist propaganda," International Centre for Counter-Terrorism (ICCT)- The Hague, April 2017.

-- “The strategic logic of the ‘linkage-based’ approach to combating militant Islamist propaganda”, International Centre for Counter-Terrorism Research Paper, April 2017.
+- "A ‘linkage-based’ approach to combating militant Islamist propaganda: A two-tiered framework for practitioners," International Centre for Counter-Terrorism (ICCT)- The Hague, November 2016.

 - "Caliph Abu Unknown: Succession and Legitimacy in the Islamic State," War on the Rocks, November 25, 2019.

 - "The Caliph's Role in the (un)Surprising Resilience of the Islamic State," Foreign Policy Research Institute, October 25, 2018.

 - The Charismatic Leadership Phenomenon in Radical and Militant Islamism, Routledge, December 2013.

 - "How to act against domestic terrorists — and their foreign supporters," The Hill, September 15, 2019.